 - 290 g Self raising flour

 - 2 tsp Butter flavour extract

 - Gold edible glitter

-To make the sponge cream together 290g of the butter and the caster sugar
+- To make the sponge cream together the butter and the caster sugar

-Add the eggs, one at a time and mixing between each addition.
-Also add 2 tsp of the butter extract flavouring
+- Add the eggs, one at a time and mixing between each addition.
+Also add the butter extract flavouring

-Add the self raising flour and mix in.
-Divide the mixture between 24 cupcake cases
+- Add the self raising flour and mix in.
+Divide the mixture between the cupcake cases

-To make the icing mix together 200g of the butter and the icing sugar, then add 2 tsp of the butter extract flavouring and mix in
+- To make the icing mix together the butter and the icing sugar, then add the butter extract flavouring and mix in

 - Use a cupcake corer to make a hole in the middle of each cupcake.
 Fill the holes with the caramel using a piping bag with the end snipped off, or a teaspoon